NWChemEx/.github/docs/source/project_management/ci_maintainer_notes.rst

 Logic encapsulating the configure, build, and test phases is maintained in the ``.github/actions/build_and_test/build_and_test.sh`` script.
 This script will generate a CMake toolchain file, use that file to configure the build, actually build the repo, run the unit tests (through ctest), and finally process the coverage results.
 This script is encapuslated by the composite action ``build_and_test`` which resides in the ``.github/actions/build_and_test/action.yml`` directory of ``.github`` repo.
-Any workflow can call this composite action as a step like following to build and test the repository.
+Any workflow can call this composite action as a step like the following to build and test the repository.

 .. code-block:: yml2